MikkelLauridsen/Bonsai/README.md

  ![](https://i.imgur.com/CmcWYtf.png)

 Bonsai is a simple clean functional programming language inspired by Haskell, Clean, SML and GCL.
+The purpose of Bonsai is to provide simple implementation of compilers and interpreters.
 Bonsai was created by group d406f19 as a part of the 4th semester of the computer science bachelor on Aalborg University.
 # Features
    - Pattern matching
    - Algebraic datatypes